-NUNM will promptly respond to any report or complaint of discrimination, harassment, or sexual harassment that it receives, regardless of whether the incident occurred on the campus of the institution or elsewhere.
-This includes all forms of sexual harassment, including sexual assault, dating violence, domestic violence and stalking.
+NUNM will promptly respond to any report or complaint of Discrimination, Harassment, or Sexual Harassment that it receives, regardless of whether the incident occurred on the campus of the institution or elsewhere.
+This includes all forms of Sexual Harassment, including Sexual Assault, Dating Violence, Domestic Violence and Stalking.
+NUNM does not tolerate these behaviors in our community, and anyone found responsible for these behaviors will be subject to disciplinary action up to and including expulsion from educational program or termination from employment.
+Title IX findings may also be reported to appropriate licensure boards.

-Any person may make a report of discrimination, harassment, or sexual harassment at any time.
-Any student or employee who believes that they are or may being subjected to discrimination, harassment, or sexual harassment should immediately report it to any one of the following: dean of students (Title IX coordinator), vice president of human resources (Title IX deputy coordinator), Office of Security, or an academic dean.
-Any person may make a report on behalf of a complainant with the intent to safeguard the community.
+Any person may make a report of Discrimination, Harassment, or Sexual Harassment at any time.
+Any student or employee who believes that they are or may being subjected to Discrimination, Harassment, or Sexual Harassment should immediately report it to any one of the following: dean of students (Title IX Coordinator), vice president of human resources (Deputy Title IX Coordinator), director of security (Deputy Title IX Coordinator), or a program dean.
+Any person may make a report on behalf of a Complainant with the intent to safeguard the community.
 Reports may also be made anonymously.
-However, it may be more difficult for NUNM to address anonymous reports or reports without a complainant.
+However, it may be more difficult for NUNM to address anonymous reports or reports without a Complainant.

-The contact information for the Title IX coordinator is as follows: Rachael Allen 49 South Porter Street, Portland, OR 97201 rallen@nunm.edu 503.552.1607
+The contact information for the Title IX Coordinator is as follows:

+Rachael Allen

+109 SW Porter St. Portland OR 97201

+rallen@nunm.edu

-Reports can also be filed online at nunm-advocate.symplicity.com/public\report/.
+Reports can also be filed online.
 This reporting form can also be found on the page footer of the NUNM website: "Community Reporting."

-The Title IX coordinator or a designee will promptly provide resources and referrals provided to any person who reports experiencing sexual harassment.
-Upon receipt of the report, the Title IX coordinator will determine if there is a campus safety issue and act accordingly, as well as determine next steps of action.
+The Title IX Coordinator or a designee will promptly provide resources and referrals provided to any person who reports experiencing Sexual Harassment.
+Upon receipt of the report, the Title IX Coordinator will determine if there is a campus safety issue and act accordingly, as well as determine next steps of action.

 Reports are kept private as much as possible, while still responding appropriately to the complaint.
-NUNM will consider the complainant's individual wishes regarding inquiries/investigations to the greatest extent possible.
-Completely confidential reporting is only available with a trained Title IX advocate, during client/therapist meetings at the Counseling Center, and during a patient visit at the NUNM Health Centers.
+NUNM will consider the Complainant's individual wishes regarding inquiries/investigations to the greatest extent possible.
+Completely confidential reporting is only available with a trained Title IX Advocate, during client/therapist meetings at the Counseling Center, and during a patient visit at the NUNM Health Centers.

-On-Campus Resources
+On-Campus Resources:

-- Campus Safety (incl. evenings/weekends): 503.830.3613 - Office of Equity and Inclusion: 503.552.1608 - NUNM Counseling Center (for confidential advisor services): 503.552.1780 - NUNM Health Centers (for confidential advisor services with a doctor): 503.552.1555 - Dean of Students (Title IX coordinator): 503.552.1607 phone number is 503.823.0000.
-Any person experiencing or observing an emergency should call 911.
+- Campus Safety (incl. evenings/weekends): 503.830.3613 - Office of Equity and Inclusion: 503.552.1608 - NUNM Counseling Center (for confidential advisor services): 503.552.1780 - NUNM Health Centers (for confidential advisor services with a doctor): 503.552.1555 - Dean of Students (Title IX Coordinator): 503.552.1607